CatenaTools/catena-public-docs/features/entitlements/index.md

 A single item may have multiple unique provider data attached to it but may not have multiple copies of provider data attached to it.
 For example, an item may have a Steam App ID attached to it and data for another provider, but it may not have 2 Steam App IDs attached to it.

+## Ownership locking

+It is not unusual for an admin to grant/revoke an item for a player.
+However, when item providers or game servers can automatically update the ownership of items for players, such as updates from external systems (Steam/Twitch/etc) or consuming/destroying items, this may overwrite the ownership set by an admin.

+To manage this situation, there are flags that can be applied when an admin is updating item ownership to (un)lock the value, prohibiting automatic/non-admin updates.

+To set an admin-only lockout on an account-item ownership, two fields must be filled within the `AdminSetAccountCountableCatalogItem` request:

+1. Set the `Operation` field to an operation that will apply flags: `EXTENDED_OPERATION_LOCKOUT_FLAGS_ONLY` or `EXTENDED_OPERATION_COUNT_AND_LOCKOUT_FLAGS`
+2. Set the `ProhibitNonAdminUpdate` field within `LockoutFlags` to `true`/`false`.

+The current lockout flags are included for each item in a `AdminGetAccountCatalogItems` response.

+Item ownership locking is handled by the item tracker.
+Item providers and non-admin operations attempting to update ownership should not check the ownership lockouts themselves before attempting updates.
+Instead, they should simply expect that any ownership update may fail if item ownership is locked for an account.